Appdynamics/joyent-monitoring-extension/README.md

 Modele : Name of the module <br>
 stat : Name of the stat <br>
-Zone : Zone in which the machine recides <br>
+Zone : Zone in which the machine resides <br>
 UUID : UUID of the machine <br>

 ##Contributing